iceexplorer/debian_ubuntu_simplify/README.md

 The scripts are mainly tested on Debian, but also on Ubuntu.
 It may also happen that the scripts will work well on other Debian-based systems (such as Ubuntu).
 Please give feedback on what distros these scripts might be useful on (I only do Debian and some Ubuntu`s for fun).

+# How to run the scripts right now?
+Sometime in the near future, there will be a user-friendly script to use the scripts released here.
+Right now, these scripts are NOT user-friendly 🤭 even though this whole project is about being user-friendly 🤪 I just need a bit more time to do so.
+Until I find the time, this is how you can run the scripts:

+**ALL scripts NEED to be run as root, or the sudo user. ** The scripts have ONLY been verified to run as the super-administrator on Debian.
+This will mean running the command "su - " (without the " in the front and beginning ").
+DO NOT try to run the scripts without the "-" marker after the "su" statement.
+The "-" in Debian means that you are a "super admin".
+If you skip the "-", you are only a regular root user.
+The regular one (without the "-" argument) will work in most cases.
+In the cases it DO NOT work, it will cause serious "fuck ups".
+If in command line Debian ALWAYS use the "-" argument when SUing!
+Else you WILL fuck up in the end (when it truly matters).

+1. Download the script in a folder of your choice
+2. open a terminal
+3. cd to your download folder (like /home/MY_USERNAME/Downloads)
+4. chmod +x script_name.sh
+5. su -
+6. Give your ROOT password (not your own)
+7. ./name_of_file.sh
+8. If step 7 do not work you might try to do these commands: sh name_of_file.sh, or bash name_of_file.sh
+9. If non of them work, I am out of options ;)

 # Debian and Ubuntu Setup Scripts Repository

 Welcome to this Debian and Ubuntu Setup Scripts repository!
 This repository is dedicated to providing a collection of scripts for simplifying the setup and management of Debian and Ubuntu machines.
 The scripts shared here are what I always need to do, or correct, after installing a new Debian or Ubuntu system.
 It might be that I am plain stupid, or just forgetful (I hope for the latter ;) for making the same mistakes over, and over again.
 The need for these scripts is based on personal experiences and opinions, with the understanding that they may not cover every use case.